v2sCollections/City-of-Dreams/README.md

 Saves

 - You can now filter your saved games by life path.
+- You can now name your save files.

 Mods

-- Other mods add their own page and add settings widgets to the newly added "Mods" settings menu.
+- Other mods add their own page and add settings widgets to the newly added **"Mods"** settings menu.
 - Mod setting tab in the main menu.

 UI Colours

 - Different UI Colour combinations to choose from.
+- E3 UI Colours.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)